simontran7/dev-notes/src/computer-systems/data-representation.md

 - **Big endian Byte Order**: The most significant byte is stored at the lowest memory address.
 - **Little endian Byte Order**: The least significant byte is stored at the lowest memory address.

-Assuming memory addresses increasing from left to right:
+Assuming memory addresses increases from left to right:
 - From a human-readable perspective, we conventionally interpret and write multi-byte values in big-endian order
 - When examining the actual memory layout, the order of bytes depends on the system's endianness, where most modern computer architectures (such as x86 and ARM) use little-endian byte order.